Member Journal – The Law Letter

 To advertise in the Society’s member journal, the Law Letter, see advertising rates here.

-If you would like to write for the Society’s member journal, the Law Letter, which has a circulation of 900 copies covering all legal practitioners, firms and associate members, Courts, government departments and interstate law societies in Tasmania, please contact firstname.lastname@example.org.
+If you would like to write for the Society’s member journal, the Law Letter, which has a circulation of over 1000 copies covering all legal practitioners, firms and associate members, Courts, government departments and interstate law societies in Tasmania, please contact firstname.lastname@example.org.
 This journal is published quarterly and an electronic copy is made available to Society members on this website.
 A list of past issues of the Law Letter is below.

 Deadline for Articles in the Law Letter

 The Law Letter is published and distributed quarterly to the legal profession in Tasmania.
 For the 2021 year, material should be received by the Society as follows: